chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

    - Choose `Deployment` as config type
    -
    - Provide ssh user name for ssh login
-   - provide ssh group name of ssh user, default is same as name given for ssh user
+   - Provide ssh group name of ssh user, default is same as name given for ssh user
    - Provide ssh port number for ssh login, default port is 22
    - Provide ssh login key file path, default path will be `/.ssh/id_rsa`
    - In case you have custom certificates for any service like Automate, Chef Infra Server, PostgreSQL, OpenSearch then choose `yes` otherwise select `no`, if you have selected `yes` then you will be prompt for root-certs, public certificates and private certificates for services later in flow
-   - provide Automte FQDN example `chefautomate.example.com`
+   - Provide Automte FQDN example `chefautomate.example.com`
-   - provide ssl root certificate path for Automate FQDN
+   - Provide ssl root certificate path for Automate FQDN
-   - provide admin login password which you want to set for Automate dashboard,
+   - Provide admin login password which you want to set for Automate dashboard,
    - Provide total number of node you want to keep for Automate node.
    - In case you havve custom certificates for Automate Node select `yes` other wise select `no`,
    - If you have select `yes` for above then you will be prompt for do you have different certificates for each node, choose accordingly `yes` or `no`